zpatten/ztk/README.md

 - **ZTK::RescueRetry**

   Certain cases warrant retries when exceptions occur.
-With this class, you can wrap code easily allow retries, customized to your needs.
+With this class you can wrap code allowing retries in certain scenarios.
+The class allows for full customization so you can fit it easily to your needs.
 Read more at the [ZTK::RescueRetry](http://zpatten.github.io/ztk/ZTK/RescueRetry.html) documentation.

 - **ZTK::Spinner**